-Echocardiogram (Echo) is an imaging modality, performed for suspected problems with the valves or chambers of the heart or if heart problems are the cause of symptoms such as shortness of breath or chest pain.
+Echocardiogram (echo) is an imaging technique performed for suspected problems with the valves or chambers of the heart.
+It quickly and safely determines whether the cause of some common complaints like shortness of breath is heart-related.

-- Look for the cause of abnormal heart sounds (murmurs), an enlarged heart, unexplained chest pain or pressure, shortness of breath, or irregular heartbeats.
+- Looking for the cause of an enlarged heart, unexplained chest pain or pressure, shortness of breath, irregular heartbeats or swollen legs.

 - Measure the size and shape of the heart’s chambers.

 - Check the ability of your heart chambers to pump blood (cardiac function).
-During an echocardiogram, your doctor can calculate how much blood your heart is pumping during each heartbeat (ejection fraction).
+An echocardiogram can show how much blood your heart pumps during each heartbeat (ejection fraction).
 Ejection fraction is usually low in heart failure.

-- Detect a disease that affects the heart muscle and the way it pumps, such as cardiomyopathy.
+- Detecting diseases that affect the heart muscle and its function, such as Hypertrophic Cardiomyopathy.

-- Look for congenital heart defects or to check the effectiveness of previous surgery to repair a congenital heart defect.
+- Checking for congenital heart defects or the effectiveness of previous cardiac surgery.

-- Check how well your heart works after a heart attack.
+- Check to see how your heart has been affected by a heart attack.

-- Look for a collection of fluid around the heart (pericardial effusion ).
+- Looking for a collection of fluid around the heart (pericardial effusion ).

-- Look for a thickening of the lining (pericardium) around the heart.
+- Looking for a thickening of the lining (pericardium) around the heart.